 A: No -Boat Rental Insurance is very reasonable.
 Bareboat charter insurance gives you both; coverage for your use of your boat and the ability to rent your boat out to a renter of your choice to help offset the costs associated with owning your boat.

 A: "Limitation of Liability Act" of 1851.
 Insurance carrier's Ace in the Hole.

 A: The Limitation Act limits a boat owner liability from accidents that result in personal injuries and other losses that occur on navigable waters.
 46 U.S.C.
 App. §188

 A: Yes, The Limitation Act applies to all "seagoing vessels and also to all vessels used on lakes or rivers or in inland navigation, including canal boats, barges, and lighters."
 46 U.S.C.
 App. §186.
 The term vessel has recently been enlarged by the U.S. Supreme Court in Stewart v.
 Dutra Const.
 Co., 543 U.S. 481, 125 S.Ct.
 1118 (2005) to owners of pleasure craft, including jet skis and house boats, are permitted to limit liability.
 (Boat Owners are ONLY responsible or liable up to the value of their boat AFTER said incident) Keys Jet Ski, Inc. v.
 Kays, 893 F.2d 1225 (11th Cir.
 1990); Warnken v.
 Moody, 22 F.2d 960, 962 (5th Cir.1927); In re Guglielmo, 704 F.Supp.
 352 (E.D.N.Y.1989) (twentyone foot motor boat).

 Have more questions?
+Contact Form.
 Feel free to contact RentABoat.com!